mickaelandrieu/docs-1/doc/developer-documentation/components/renderer.md

 ## Asset management

-In addition, the BackBee Renderer Component provides nice helpers to help you add assets dynamicaly.
+In addition, the BackBee Renderer Component provides nice helpers to help you add assets dynamically.

 BackBee helps you add any resource available in your application, here is a list of available helpers: